getify/You-Dont-Know-JS/async & performance/ch6.md

 ## Benchmarking

-OK, time to start disspelling some misconceptions.
+OK, time to start dispelling some misconceptions.
 I'd wager the vast majority of JS devs, if asked to benchmark the speed (execution time) of a certain operation, would go about it something like this:

 ```js
 var start = (new Date()).getTime();	// or `Date.now()`